Salman2301/letsdebatelive/web/README.md

 # Intro

-Letsdebatelive is a video-conference platform to organize debates and live stream to audience at ease.
+Video-conference platform to organize debates and live stream to audience at ease.

 We are also trying to solve OBS in browsers and make it more accessible to everyone.

-- **Audience** get a chance to participate in the live debate and
+- **Audience** get a chance to participate in the live feed and
-- **Host** will seemlessly host different debate to multiple platform with less hassel.
+- **Host** will seemlessly host different live feed to multiple platform with less hassel.
   Since we will be taking care of the setup, OBS, streams, recording, add / removing participants, adding moderators and co-host with a link and login.
-- **Moderator/Participant** of the debates will get portion of earning based on the host custmoization how much percent will be split between them.
+- **Moderator/Participant** of the live feed will get portion of earning based on the host custmoization how much percent will be split between them.

 It's useful for:

-- Different community, that wants to take down different radical views/ideas and debate it live
+- Different community, that wants to take down different radical views/ideas and live feed it live
 - Will have an engaging poll / live chat for audience to act on it

-### Tech:
+## Tech

 - SvelteKit
 - TailwindCSS